 If you are at the Library, you can search the databases without signing in.
 If you're at home, you'll need to be a registered State Library member living in Victoria and sign in to access the databases.

-To access databases A–Z, go to the catalogue and sign in at the top right with your Library card number and family name.
-Then click on the 'Databases A–Z' link underneath the search box.
-The lightbox will open.
+To access A-Z databases, go to the catalogue and click on the 'A-Z databases' link underneath the search box.

 Searching for databases